msherif4/kodo/doxygen/groups.md

 @brief Provides an overview of the APIs implemented by different components in Kodo.

-Kodo is largely built using a C++ design technique called Mixin-Layers.
+Kodo is built using a C++ design technique called Mixin-Layers.
-Mixin-Layers are a fexible way of seperating functionality into reusable building blocks (called layers).
+Mixin-Layers is a flexible way of separating functionality into reusable building blocks (called layers).

-At each layer a seperate API is specified and in order to customize or add functionality to Kodo it is necessary to understand which API layer to look at.
+At each layer a separate API is specified and in order to customize or add functionality to Kodo it is necessary to understand which API layer to look at.

 @note That is by no means required that a specific encoder and decoder utilize or provide all API layers.
-The API layers main purpose is to facilitat re-use between implementations of different encoders and decoders.
+The API layers main purpose is to facilitate re-use between implementations of different encoders and decoders.

-If you wish to get a better understanding the the layering techinique used, you may take a look at the \ref mixin_example.
+If you wish to get a better understanding of the layering technique used, you may take a look at the \ref mixin_example.

-Before showing the typical layered structure of a encoder and decoder implemented in Kodo is ...
+Before showing the typical layered structure of an encoder and decoder implemented in Kodo is ...

 //